Erik-orange/ExpressJS-Notes/README.md

 ## Routing

-`Routing` refers to how an application’s endpoints (URIs) respond to client requests.
+`Routing` refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).

 You define routing using methods of the Express app object that correspond to HTTP methods.